fdietze/website/_posts/2021-08-29-improving-the-hacker-news-ranking-algorithm.md

 We already evaluated the effectiveness of this approach with oversimplified proof-of-concept simulations.
 And the results are quite promising.
 But there's more work to do.
 Currently, we're working on a more realistic simulation with the goal to behave the same as Hacker News in reality - including a new-page.
 If we're accurate enough, we can evaluate how different formulas change the resulting front-page.
 But more on that in the future.

 Thanks for reading.
 We appreciate any feedback and ideas.
+We're also looking for ways to fund our research.
 Please get in touch!

 # Appendix